 Also listen to these passages,

-The message is clear, God has chosen us for salvation.
+The message is clear, God chose Christians for salvation before they were born.

 We Have Choice

 Yet, scripture also teaches that we do have a responsibility to choose Jesus.

 For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish, but have eternal life.
 John 3:16 (NASB)

 First of all, then, I urge that entreaties and prayers, petitions and thanksgivings, be made on behalf of all men, for kings and all who are in authority . . .
 This is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth.
 1 Timothy 2:1-4 (NASB)